raj-magesh/pmvc-fa22/README.md

 - If you're new to programming/Python/Jupyter Notebooks, we recommend running the code on [Google Colab](https://colab.research.google.com/).
 Be sure to copy the data files under `homework_1/data` as well!
 - If you'd prefer to run notebooks locally, we provide Conda environment files (`environment.yml`) that you can use to generate reproducible environments by running `conda create -f <path_to_environment.yml>`.

+Here's a link to [the notebook for Homework 1]!